lorisccc/GroupAssignment2/README.md

-# software_engineering
+# software engineering - Group assignment 2
-Folder of the assignment of the class Software Engineering 2021-2022
+Folder of the group assignment 2 of the class Software Engineering 2021-2022.